ShivanshSrivastava1/Video-Poker/README.md

 Deck.java - This is a template for a 52 card deck.
 In addition to crreating the card objects for the deck, it also includes methods for dealing and shuffling.

+Game.java - This is a template for a game of poker.
+It contains several methods for checking the player's hand.

 Player.java - This is a template for a poker player.
 It includes methods for accessing the player's and and bankroll.

 PokerTest.java - This is the tester with teh main method.